What Are the Differences between Oxycodone and Fentanyl?

-Both oxycodone and fentanyl are classified as Schedule II controlled substances by the United States Drug Enforcement Administration (DEA), meaning that while they do have medicinal uses, they are also drugs that have a high potential for abuse and the development of physical dependence.
-These drugs can only be legally obtained with a prescription from a physician, and the rates of prescriptions written for these drugs are monitored by the DEA.
+Both oxycodone and fentanyl are classified as Schedule II controlled substances by the United States Drug Enforcement Administration (DEA), meaning that while they do have medicinal uses, they also have a high risk for abuse and the development of dependence.
+These drugs can only be legally obtained with a prescription, and these prescriptions are monitored by the DEA.

 Major Differences between Fentanyl and Oxycodone